inetapelne-fau/CAP6415_F25_Generated_Content_Detector/README.md

 <img width="560" height="312" alt="Screenshot 2025-11-21 at 5 12 32 AM" src="https://github.com/user-attachments/assets/4b17fc19-f0c7-48b7-b47d-8e5abe8ee43b" />

-# First Model: Pytorch Convolutional Neural Network (CNN)
+## 🏗️  Pytorch Convolutional Neural Network (CNN) Model Architecture
-## 🏗️ Model Architecture Summary
 - **Layer Types**: Various layers such as convolutional (Conv2d) and pooling (MaxPool2d) layers, which extract features from the input images.
 - **Output Shapes**: The shape of data after each layer, demonstrating how the input size is transformed through the network.
 - **Parameter Counts**: The number of parameters for each layer, highlighting the model's complexity and capacity for learning.